-It is first important to note the difference between a birth injury (like cerebral palsy or hypoxic-ischemic encephalopathy (HIE)), and a birth defect (like congenital heart disease or spina bifida).
+Birth injuries (like cerebral palsy or hypoxic-ischemic encephalopathy (HIE)) are different from birth defects (like congenital heart disease or spina bifida).
 A birth injury most often occurs to a healthy baby as a result of complications during labor and delivery, while a birth defect occurs due to some type of genetic or predisposing factor.
 Wrongful birth cases are specifically associated with birth defects, not birth injuries.

 Some of the most common birth defects related to wrongful birth cases include: